The best – and worst – Super Bowl 2023 ads so far

 Michelob Ultra starring Serena Williams, Brian Cox, Alex Morgan Canelo Alvarez, and Tony Romo

-In the teaser for the Super Bowl ad, the “Dynamic Duo” play a round of golf, with the commercial noting that “Bushwood Country Club” is reopening on 12 February.
-The ad appears to be a homage to the 1980 film Caddyshack.
+In the Super Bowl ad, the “Dynamic Duo” play a round of golf, with the commercial noting that “Bushwood Country Club” is reopening as it plays homage to the 1980 film Caddyshack.

+Ben Stiller and Steve Martin star in a Super Bowl ad for Pepsi Zero Sugar, but not without poking fun at each other.
+In one teaser released ahead of the big game, Martin is seen roasting Stiller for being a “nepo baby”.

+Another teaser shows the two taking aim at each other’s acting skills, with Stiller telling his co-star: “You couldn’t act your way out of a paper bag.”

 Join our commenting forum